rob-cost/CF-RetroFlix_Client/README.md

 - Backend: Node.js & Express (custom API: `RettroFlix_API`)
 - Database: MongoDB (hosted on MongoDB Atlas)
 - Deployment:
-  - Frontend deployed on Heroku
+  - Frontend deployed on Netlify
   - API is also deployed on Heroku

 ---